johannsdg/johannsdg.github.io/docs/johann_docs.md

 ### Installing

 Johann is designed to be used on Linux and run in docker containers.
-It has been tested on Ubuntu 18.04, and likely works on several other distributions as well.
+It has been tested on Ubuntu 18.04 and macOS Catalina.
+It likely works on several other distributions as well.

 Johann requires the following to run: